xfeusw/nix/README.md

-NixOS Configuration for Acer
+NixOS Configuration
-This repository contains a comprehensive NixOS flake configuration for an Acer laptop, designed for a modern, performant, and customizable development environment.
+This repository contains a comprehensive NixOS flake configuration, designed for a modern, performant, and customizable development environment.
 It leverages NixOS 25.05 with unstable channel support, Home Manager for user configuration, and modular system settings for easy maintenance and reproducibility.
 Features

 System Configuration: